Templates to control repositories created during a pull through cache action - Amazon ECR

 The repository creation template feature is in preview release for Amazon ECR and is subject to change.
 During this public preview, only the Amazon Web Services Management Console can be used to manage your repository creation templates.

-Amazon ECR repository creation templates give you control to define the settings to use for new repositories created by Amazon ECR on your behalf during a pull through cache action.
+Use Amazon ECR repository creation templates to define the settings for repositories created by Amazon ECR on your behalf during a pull through cache action.
 The settings in a repository creation template are only applied during repository creation and don't have any effect on existing repositories or repositories created using any other method.

 • China (Beijing) (cn-north-1)